Brian Balthazar: Writing and producing

-Standup Comedy
+Standup comedy

 During his tenure as a producer, Balthazar enrolled in a standup comedy class as a means of forcing himself to get onstage as a comic.
 He eventually began performing at New York City comedy clubs at night while producing during the day.

 While working as a producer on the Today Show, Balthazar met and worked with Stacy London, the host of TLC's What Not to Wear.
 At the time she was developing a late night talk show entitled Fashionably Late with Stacy London.
 At her recommendation, Balthazar met with the show's producers and became the program's warmup comic, taping multiple episodes while continuing to produce for NBC.
 He went on to be the warmup comic for the 2008 season finale of The Next Food Network Star. and MTV's Man and Wife with Fatman Scoop.

-On Camera
+On camera

 In the early stages of Balthazar's on camera career, he occasionally appeared as an offbeat features reporter on both MSNBC and NBC.
 In 2004, he was an on-the-street satirical correspondent for the 2004 Democratic National Convention for Countdown with Keith Olbermann.
 In 2006, he profiled Joan Rivers, taking her on a series of online dates for the Today Show.
 He made several other appearances, primarily in taped segments, during 2006 and 2007.

 In 2009, Balthazar launched a pop culture website named POP Goes The Week.
 As the site's editor, he began appearing as a panelist on The Joy Behar Show and Showbiz Tonight.
 He frequently returns to MSNBC as a guest entertainment reporter, and sometimes appears on The Wendy Williams Show in the program's 'Scoop' segment.
 He often appeared on the weekend edition of the Today Show.

 Balthazar has appeared on The Dr Oz Show as an on the street and undercover reporter, and appears as a comic on TV Guide Network entertainment specials.

 In 2012, he was the host of the HGTV television special I Bought A Famous House.
 Balthazar was selected as one of the top 50 influential LGBT personalities in media.

 In January 2018, he received positive reviews as one of the co-hosts of HGTV's Rose Parade coverage, where he served as the streetside reporter providing an up close look at the parade floats and personalities.

 While working at HGTV, he applied his knowledge of home renovation and his personal passion for design and began flipping and renovating homes, which were then featured when he co-hosted the fourth hour of the Today Show.

+In 2024, Balthazar served as the "resident hamster enthusiast" on the Max reality competition show Human vs Hamster.